turingschool/front-end-curriculum/lessons/fundamental_sql.markdown

 ### Ordering

-Be default data will be output in the order it was inserted, but that's not particularly reliable.
+By default data will be output in the order it was inserted, but that's not particularly reliable.
 If order matters to you, you need to add an `ORDER BY` clause:

 ```
 > SELECT * from fruits ORDER BY name;